 - Think of something you can do to make someone’s first day of school better or easier?

 Children are encouraged to think of a few ideas.
-You can either go around the circle to each child, or when a child has an idea they can share it by saying it out loud to the class.
+You can go around the circle to each child.
+Or when a child has an idea they can share it by saying it out loud to the class.
 As they say what they can do to show kindness, they throw, or stand up, and put the ball into the bucket.

 As the bucket fills, children can think about all of the kind things that were suggested that they could do.